Samsung's MicroLED TVs have reportedly been delayed due to manufacturing troubles

 Samsung’s first unveiled its MicroLED technology with The Wall, demonstrated at CES 2018.
 At 146-inches and costing an estimated $100,000 (around £73,500 / AU$129,000), it didn't exactly have mass appeal.

-But last year the company announced its first consumer MicroLEDs with the more manageable 110-inch MNA110MS1 and 99-inch MNA99MS1 4K models, each costing six figures and requiring professional installation.
+But in 2021, the company announced its first consumer MicroLEDs with the more manageable 110-inch MNA110MS1 and 99-inch MNA99MS1 4K models, each costing six figures and requiring professional installation.
 Despite also promising a 76-inch version, the company settled instead on introducing 89-inch and 101-inch screens for 2022.
-Pricing for these smaller sizes are still TBC, but reports suggest a cost starting at around $80,000 (around £59,500 / AU$113 500).
+Pricing for these smaller sizes is still TBC, but reports suggest a cost starting at around $80,000 (around £59,500 / AU$113 500).

 The new models will all have a 99.99% screen-to-body ratio with a bevel-free design.
 Samsung says the technology offers 'best-in-class' picture quality, with up to 25 million micrometre-sized LEDs individually producing light and boasting a 10 per cent wider colour range for heightened clarity and contrast levels.
 The 2022 MicroLEDs will also support 20-bit greyscale depth, which Samsung claims will yield over 1 million increments of brightness and colour levels to improve HDR delivery.